 - cranial nerves of the jugular foramen (CN IX, X, XI): see jugular foramen schwannoma

 In contrast, the other cranial nerves are rarely involved, most commonly seen in a patient with NF2 2.
 Rarer still is non-cranial nerve or intracerebral (very rare) schwannomas 3.

 Although the appearance of individual schwannomas will be influenced by the nerve of origin, composition (Antoni type B typically demonstrate higher T2 signal) and surrounding anatomy, they naturally share similar imaging characteristics.

 Schwannomas are typically isodense to the brain and can be difficult to identify, depending on location.
 Cystic areas (usually found in larger tumours) are hypodense, similar to CSF.
-Following administration of contrast they moderately enhance, often heterogeneously due to cystic areas 1,2.
+Following administration of contrast, they moderately enhance, often heterogeneously due to cystic areas 1,2.

 Bone algorithm is excellent at assessing bony margins, especially useful when the tumour extends into or through a foramen.
 As these lesions are slow growing they remodel the bone, with smooth borders, rather than destroy the bone 1,2.

 MRI is the investigation of choice for assessment of intracranial schwannomas, not only due to greater contrast resolution but also exquisite anatomical details, which allows for precise localisation of the tumour.
 This is particularly the case with high-resolution T2 sequences (e.g. FIESTA, CISS, SPACE).

 - heterogeneous in 70% of cases 1

 - haemosiderin staining may be encountered, particularly in larger tumours 2

 - often higher signal on both DWI and ADC (T2 shine through - not restricted diffusion)